hypercore-cxx/hyper-build/README.md

 ### TESTING
 Use the `test` command to run the test script from the `package.json`.
 This will automatically discover and use all of dependecy headers and source files.
+This will check for and try to run `pretest` and `posttest` scripts if possible.

 ```bash
 build test